microsoft/OSSGadget/README.md

 code will run to query the NPM registry for the project, searching for the correct binary.
 Once found, it downloads it, and by default, extracts it into a new directory.

+Note that for GitHub projects, the `git ls-remote` command is currently needed to enumerate tags, which means that you need to have git installed and available on the path.

 #### OSS Find Source

 It's often useful to locate the source code to a given package.
 OSS Find Source works by searching through package metadata